dericktrinidad/Attorney-Case-Expert/README.md

 # Solution - Attorney Case Expert (ACE)

-Attorney Case Expert (ACE) is an AI-powered legal research platform designed to accelerate precedent discovery and case analysis.
-ACE converts unstructured legal text into a searchable, vectorized database, enabling lawyers, investigators, and compliance teams to work more efficiently.
+Attorney Case Expert (ACE) is an AI tool that helps with legal research by making it faster to find and analyze past cases.
+It takes raw legal text and turns it into a searchable database, so lawyers, investigators, and compliance teams can get the information they need more quickly.

 With ACE, users gain access to:

-Natural-language legal search: Query in plain English (e.g., “What fraud cases involving wire transfers have been decided in the last five years?”).
+- Natural-language legal search: Query in plain English (e.g., “What fraud cases involving wire transfers have been decided in the last five years?”).

-Context-aware retrieval: Results ranked by legal context and precedent relevance, not just keywords.
+- Context-aware retrieval: Results ranked by legal context and precedent relevance, not just keywords.

-LLM-driven summaries: Concise, IRAC-formatted explanations with citations, allowing rapid assessment of each case.
+- LLM-driven summaries: Concise, IRAC-formatted explanations with citations, allowing rapid assessment of each case.

-Scalability in design: Built with modular pipelines, batched ingestion, and retriever–generator architecture to handle large legal corpora.
+- Scalability in design: Built with modular pipelines, batched ingestion, and retriever–generator architecture to handle large legal corpora.

-Practical value for professionals: Reduces manual review time and highlights precedents that directly support legal arguments.
+- Practical value for professionals: Reduces manual review time and highlights precedents that directly support legal arguments.

 ## 🚀 Setup
 Recommended Version == Python 3.11